coreyoconnor/scala-native/docs/user/interop.md

 ### Variadic functions

-Scala Native supports native interoperability with C\'s variadic argument list type (i.e. `va_list`), and partially for `...` varargs.
+Scala Native supports native interoperability with C's variadic argument list type (i.e. `va_list`), and partially for `...` varargs.
 For example `vprintf` and `printf` defined in C as: